The mean number of 3-torsion elements in ray class groups of quadratic fields: Parametrization of -torsion elements in ray class groups of quadratic fields

 \subsection{Cubic cyclic extensions of quadratic fields}

 In order to prove Theorem \ref{raypara}, we first show that for a fixed quadratic field, any cubic cyclic extension of conductor $c$ is determined by a (unique up to isomorphism) non-trivial $c$-valid pair.
-To find a candidate for this $c$-valid pair, we look within the Galois closure (over $\bQ$) of such sextic fields.
-For any number field $K$, let $\widetilde{K}$ denote its Galois closure over $\bQ$.
+To find a candidate for this $c$-valid pair, we look within the normal closure (over $\bQ$) of such sextic fields.
+For any number field $K$, let $\widetilde{K}$ denote its normal closure over $\bQ$.

 Fix a quadratic extension $K_2/\bQ$.
 If $K_6/K_2$ is a cyclic cubic extension, then the Galois group $\Gal(\widetilde{K}_{6}/\bQ)$ is equal to $S_3$, $C_{6}$, or $S_{3} \times C_{3},$ which are the transitive subgroups with order at least $6$ in the wreath product